rackerlabs/design-system/_component_design/tooltip.md

 ### Hover interaction

 Hover tooltips are best used on large breakpoints and desktop designs.
 Tooltips can have both hover and click interactions on the same tooltip across breakpoints.

-Hover-enabled tooltips go through the following interaction lifecycle:
+Hover-enabled tooltips progress ]through the following interaction lifecycle:

-- **Hidden:** The base state of a tooltip is to be hidden until the trigger is engaged by the pointer.
+- **Hidden:** The base state of a tooltip is hidden until the trigger is engaged by the pointer.
-- **Displayed:** Tooltips enter the display state once the pointer has hovered over the trigger element for 500 ms.
+- **Displayed:** Tooltips enter the display state after the pointer has hovered over the trigger element for 500 milliseconds.
-- **Persist:** While a pointer is hovered inside a tooltip, the tooltip will persist indefinitely to allow for user consumption.
+- **Persist:** While a pointer is hovered inside a tooltip, the tooltip persists until the pointer moves off of the trigger or the tooltip.
-- **Removal:** After the pointer leaves either the trigger or the tooltip, the tooltip is ready for removal.
-Once the tooltip is ready, the tooltip disappears after 1600 ms.
+- **Removal:** The tooltip is removed 1600 milliseconds after the pointer moves off of the trigger or the tooltip.

 {% endcolumn %}